luerhard/chapter_regression_and_artifical/main.md

 # A comparison by example: Immigration in Europe

-To show some of the differences in mindsets, we will use an exemplary model and approach the problem from both angles.
+To show some of the differences in mindsets, we will use an exemplary model and approach the problem from both angles. \todo{add regression table, but which one?}
 The chosen model is loosely based on the approach used by @davidov:ExplainingAttitudesImmigration.2012 and others; it has often been implemented in similar ways.
 It investigates the effect of human values on attitudes toward immigration.